CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 ### Scenario

-In this exercise, you will be shifting a pre-made environment from an unmanaged state to a managed state.
-A managed environment can greatly expand the level of control for administrators.
+In this exercise, you will upgrade an environment to a Managed Environment.
+A managed environment comes with a suite of capabilities that allows admins to manage at scale with more control, more visibility, and less effort.”

-### Task 1: Upgrade defualt environment to managed environment
+### Task 1: Upgrade Default environment to managed environment

 1. Go to the Power Platform admin center using your tenant administrator credentials (https://aka.ms/ppac).